exyi/coberec/docs/thesis/approaches.md

 > For brevity, let us just focus on Javascript in this section.

 The obvious disadvantage is the lack of guidance before running the program -- there are no types to guide the compiler or an IDE.
-Moreover, we also lack of runtime validation of the objects.
+Moreover, the objects lack runtime validation.
-If the server sent a string instead of a number in the JSON object, we will be unlikely to notice until we use that specific value.
+For example, if the server sent a string instead of a number in the JSON object, we will be unlikely to notice until the specific value is used.
-On the contrary, such misbehaviour will crash during deserialization on a strongly typed platform like .NET.
+On the contrary, such misbehaviour will lead to a crash during deserialization on a strongly typed platform like .NET.

 > Interesting compromise could be to generate a TypeScript type definitions from a schema (such as GraphQL or OpenAPI).
 > At runtime we would use the dynamic API clients, or at least dynamic object created from JSON deserialization.